Secure Your Home Base First

 If you don’t know where you’re going, you’re not going to get there.
 At a minimum, a good vision needs to identify three things: the problem you are trying to solve, who you are trying to solve it for and what outcomes you want to meet (evidenced by a solid, meaningful KPI).
 Don’t turn up to talk to a stakeholder without this.

-You can’t negotiate with stakeholders without starting from a solid, considered position because you will have no mechanism to push back against ideas that don’t align to your end goal, which is why…
+You can’t negotiate without starting from a solid, considered position because you will have no mechanism to push back against ideas that don’t align to your end goal, which is why…

 …Alignment is Crucial